-The main floor can be quickly transformed from accommodating 2,500 people watching roller derby to upward of 5,000 people in concert format, all the time also being able to function as a full service restaurant.
-A mix of large and smaller semi-private, indoor and outdoor areas are intended for multiple events to be held at the same time.
+The main floor can be quickly transformed from accommodating 2,500 people watching roller derby to upward of 4,000 people for Mixed Martial Arts or even 5,500 people in concert format.
+The majority of the time the main space functions as a full-service restaurant.
+There is a mix of sized semi-private, indoor and outdoor areas intended for multiple events to be held at the same time.

 Rose Garden Residence